crodrigoquero/C4Imaging/README.md

 9. A recruitment team needs to categorize all the received CV by dfferent criteria: applicants skills sets, applicants professional field, etc.
 10. A goverment agency need to validate and categorize sets of users documents like driving licenses, univerty credentials, and another paperwork.
 The system needs to use a tensorflow model to recogize all of these documents.

+### Conclusion

+So, hen to use a data workflow?
+Baically when you need to process data.
+Data processing is huge which include __validation, classification, sorting, calculation, organization and transformation__ of data.
+A data workflow is not iteractive, i.e. it doesn't need human intervention along its processing cicle.
+If a process need human inervention, lets say some kind of validation, then you need to implement a different workflow model.

+A data workflow is almost like a blackbox.
+However, a data workflow can report its processing progress and final state.

+Use a data workflow whenever you have to implement a process that has two or more steps (states).
+Otherwise, just implement a single windows service (or state).

 ## Project Domain Vocabulary